 Here are my results after a recent treatment.
 Note the differences in my curl pattern, particularly near the ends of my hair!

-Don’t want to go through the trouble of making rice water, or don’t have rice on hand?
+Don’t want to go through the trouble of making rice water?
 There are plenty of other protein treatments that work just as well with similar benefits.

 - Add high protein products into your rotation: While this method won’t necessarily give you the immediate results that a rice-water rinse does, it’s a great way to keep your hair balanced and strong!
 Take a look at the back of your hair products and look for the words protein, keratin, amino acids, wheat, rice, soy, silk, quinoa, oats or peptides.
 If you see these words near the top of an ingredients list, that’s a high-protein product.